 Last year, Social Security advised all current and future benefit recipients to set up and actively use an online profile.
-The agency’s blog noted that this simple move could “take away the risk of someone else trying to create [an account] in your name, even if they obtain your Social Security number.”
+The agency’s blog noted that this simple move could “take away the risk of someone else trying to create in your name, even if they obtain your Social Security number.”
 This is a case where you want to be first rather than second.1

 Setting up a MySSA account is easy; the first step is to visit ssa.gov.
 Whether you have an existing account or not, you will want to review your mailing address, date of birth, and other essential pieces of information.
 If they are not correct, they demand attention.

 Are you working full time in your late sixties?